 “Our class visit was a wonderful experience.
 The children were able to explore nature in a safe environment which fostered excitement and enthusiasm for the joy of learning.
 We will be back!”

-— Adele Evershed, three year old class teacher, Community Cooperative Nursery School, Rowayton
+— Adele Evershed, 3-year-old class teacher, Community Cooperative Nursery School, Rowayton

 “Staff and students alike reported that this was such a great and enriching trip for our students.
 They had the opportunity to learn about nature, as well as explore and enjoy it!”